ebingrav/avwiki/Guardian_Of_The_Fae_Insignia.md

 done their part in the battle to find themselves victorious!*

-This insignia shows your dedication the Sprite cause against the attacks of the harpies from [Lloth's Peak](:Category:Lloth's_Peak "wikilink"), and your help in securing support of a foreign benevolent party.
+This insignia shows your dedication the Sprite cause against the attacks of the harpies from [Lloth's Peak](:Category:Lloth's_Peak.md "wikilink"), and your help in securing support of a foreign benevolent party.

 For further info, see the [Guardian Of The Fae Quest](Guardian_Of_The_Fae_Quest "wikilink").
 The insignia itself is nice and shiny, though entirely cosmetic.
-However, having this insignia will alter the attitude of certain [Sarphyre's Court](:Category:Sarphyre's_Court "wikilink") denizens.
+However, having this insignia will alter the attitude of certain [Sarphyre's Court](:Category:Sarphyre's_Court.md "wikilink") denizens.

 [Category:Insignia](Category:Insignia "wikilink")